 Boston Activist Fraud caught the public’s attention in a bad manner.
-The couple behind the organization were charged with 18-count indictment with wire fraud, conspiracy and mortgage fraud.
+The couple behind the organization were charged with an 18-count indictment with wire fraud, conspiracy, and mortgage fraud.

-Numerous allegations and overwhelming amount of data against the founders mixed with media’s promotion has made the entire thing almost rhetorical.
+Numerous allegations and an overwhelming amount of data against the founders mixed with the media’s promotion have made the entire thing almost rhetorical.
 To know various sides of the story along with what might happen in the future, continue reading.

 Violence in Boston was created by Cannon-Grant to extend support to the victims and contribute towards making the whole community better.
 Their end goal was noble and they did gain a lot of momentum.